ptsteadman/notebook/stories/feyerabend.md

 plastic.
 The focused ultrasound transducers were mounted on the inside of the MRI tube, with copper wires leading to a server closet.

-Feyerabend struggled to not complete the researcher's sentences as he gave her a quick tour of the machine's components.
-As he was finishing up, a middle-aged woman came into the room, saying "hello!" loudly to announce herself.
+The researcher gave her a quick tour of the machine's components.
+Feyerabend struggled to not complete his sentences.
+As the researcher was showing Feyerabend the improvements he had developed, a middle-aged woman came into the room, saying "hello!" loudly to announce herself.

 "Leah, meet Addison," said the French researcher.